jakelime/menubar-watchdog/readme.md

 ### Problem statement

-- MacOS has a default screenshot capture shortcut: `cmd + shift + 4`
+- MacOS has a default screenshot capture shortcut: `Cmd + Shift + 4`

   - The problem is that the images will be saved by default to Desktop
-  - This makes the desktop looks cluttered and messy over time, and it will be difficult to find what you need.
+  - This makes the desktop cluttered and messy over time, and often difficult to find what you need.

 ### Solution